ComputerScienceHouse/csh-rideboard/README.md

   - `virtualenv rides-env`
   - `source rides-env/bin/activate`
   - `pip install -r requirements.txt`
 5. You will need everything in < ... >.
 You can create your own if you are hosting your own application or ask me for these if you would like to contribute to CSH.
+Please put this in `config.sh`
 ```
 export SERVER_NAME=127.0.0.1:8080
 export IP=localhost